theapache64/reky/README.md

 ## 🏗 Built-with

-- Compose
+- MVVM with Single Activity and Compose (No Fragments) 😝
-- Kotlin
+- Navigation
 - Coroutines
-- MVVM with Single Activity, Zero Fragment, and Only Compose 😝
 - Hilt
-- Navigation
-- Dexter
 - DataStore
 - Timber